ShadowPayload06/phishing-email-analysis/README.md

 | CheckPhish.ai        | Phishing URL detection               |
 | CanIPhish            | Phishing simulation platform         |

 ✅ Recommendations

-1. Do not click** on links from unknown or mismatched domains.
+1. Do not click on links from unknown or mismatched domains.
 2. Verify sender authenticity** using header analysis tools.
 3. Use scanning platforms** like VirusTotal to validate suspicious links or attachments.
 4. Report phishing** via email client options or internal security channels.
 5. Educate users** on recognizing urgency, mismatched URLs, and spoofed branding.

 🧾 Notes

 - All findings are documented in `.txt` files for clarity and traceability.
-- Screenshots were reviewed but not included in public documentation to maintain privacy.
-- Sensitive data such as email addresses and timestamps were redacted or anonymized.
-- This report supports responsible disclosure and user training initiatives.

 - Screenshots were reviewed but not included in public documentation to maintain privacy.
 - Sensitive data such as email addresses and timestamps were redacted or anonymized.
 - This report supports responsible disclosure and user training initiatives.